-Each area of learning and development must be implemented through planned, purposeful play a through a mix of adult led and child initiated activities.
+Each area of learning and development is implemented through planned, purposeful play and through a mix of adult led and child-initiated activities.

-"Continuous Provision is NOT just the resources that you have out all of the time.
+"Continuous Provision is not just the resources that you have out all of the time.
 I think a better definition of the term is: